 Reinforcing these ideas is an entire industry revolving around “correcting” penises that are less than magical.
 Everything from pumps to pills are thrown at the insecurities so predictable and universal they can be targeted for profit.
 You too can have the magically satisfying porn star penis that you’ve been convinced is the minimum standard via the same, if only you would use this pump or take this pill.
 There’s a large market targeting female insecurity and falsehoods about tightness or moisture too, and perhaps that may be the singular best thing I can reference to bring this issue into focus.
 When it comes to sexual insecurity, the targets of that exploitative market indicates we are universally affected.
 Fortunately, that means you have a valid frame of reference.
 Now you take the pills, you take the pump, at least those act directly on the body, dangerous as they may be, and the object of pleasure is still his penis.
 Imagine for a moment the feeling of dejection that would come from such a lazy solution as a sleeve, if not carefully considered and not wanted for the exactly right reason.

 More secure men aren’t immune to this either.
 Security too is a spectrum, and it comes with experience, and is often a journey.
-Many men have learned that their partners sexual satisfaction belongs to them.
-They have learned that their partners sex toys can provide sexual experiences both when and where they can’t, and they enjoy the awesome benefits of those feelings of security in their sexuality and their relationship.
+Many men were taught that their partners sexual satisfaction belongs to them.
+Some have learned that their partners sex toys can provide sexual experiences both when and where they can’t, and they enjoy the awesome benefits of those feelings of security in their sexuality and their relationship.
 In the particular case of the penis extender, they are available both at the time and capable of providing the type.
 The penis extender therefore targets the very last island on the road to sexual security, it targets the place where the last bit of insecurity is most likely to reside.
 Your partner, as I do for mine, may have a large collection of toys he enjoys you using and enjoys using on you.
 Have you ever expressed before how none of those things could quite replace him?
 I’d wager that’s come up.
 How do you follow that line of reasoning in the case of the penis extender, as you inherently ask his body to change, as you inherently replace the one thing you have been telling him was safe from criticism?

 “…how to broach the subject with my partner.”